berk8520/dtsearch-syntax-helper/TESTING_INSTRUCTIONS.md

 ### Key Features to Test

 #### 1. Tree View (Activity Bar)
-- Open any `.dt` file
-- Check that "dtSearch" icon appears in the Activity Bar (left sidebar)
+- **dtSearch icon should ALWAYS be visible** in the Activity Bar (left sidebar)
 - Click the dtSearch icon to open the dtSearch panel
+- **Works with or without a folder open** - no workspace required!
-- Verify "Query Tree" view shows hierarchical query structure
+- When a `.dt` file is open: Shows hierarchical query structure
+- When no `.dt` file is open: Shows welcome message with helpful links
 - Test clicking on tree nodes to jump to query parts
-- **Note: Tree view now has its own dedicated panel - no need for a folder to be open!**
+- **This should work even when opening a single .dt file without a folder**

 #### 2. Tree-Based Flow Diagram
 - Open a `.dt` file with a query